nyrellcl/mangata-gallo-react/README.md

 This project was also heavily influence by Brian Design on youtube.
 I followed through his tutorial on making a react website just so I can see how other people structure their code and see how it fits with my style.
 I also used some of his components and built off of it to include my own take on it.

+# Colors
+I decided go with an earth tone color palette.
+I mostly took this idea due to the fact that jewels and such are formed in the ground, so I though an earthy tone to the project would flow nicely.
+Earth tones also exude harmony in my opinion and with jewelry, harmony is an important aspect when garnering attention and elegance to a jewelry product.

 ## Resources Used

 React Documentation: https://reactjs.org/docs/getting-started.html